 Peter Whitehead was born in 1958 and grew up in the Northamptonshire village of Blisworth.
 He graduated in law from the London School of Economics in 1979, after which he became a journalist, working for local newspapers before joining the Financial Times in 1987.
 After various senior roles in news, Weekend FT and Special Reports, in 2010 he was made launch editor of the weekly Financial Times Executive Appointments section and editor of the FT’s Non-Executive Directors’ Club.
 While in that role he gave well-received guest lectures at Northampton University Business School, Cranfield School of Management, and to firms of consultants on the topics of the consumer society and executive pay.
 He is married with two daughters and lives in Claygate, Surrey.
 He retired from the FT in 2014 to pursue his passions for music, writing, sport, travel and charity work.
-In 2012 he released an album of songs, covering three American songwriters – and in 2023 released "All The Notes There Is", a follow-up album of self-penned or co-written original material.
-And in 2019 he published an important book, The Rise of Antisocialism, based on those business school lectures.
+In 2012 he released "Lori, Sam and Mary", an album of songs covering three American songwriters – and in 2023 released "All The Notes There Is", an album of self-penned or co-written original material.
+In 2019 he published an important book, The Rise of Antisocialism, based on those business school lectures.
+And in 2024 he edited, published and contributed to "Class Mates", in which 14 former students recall how the LSE changed their lives.

 “I listened to it end to end standing up in our living room, spellbound.
 These are good songs by any measure.”